Why we exist:

 These quotes come directly from members or are taken from FMSB annual reports or press releases.
 Thank you to everyone quoted for your comments.

-We are very supportive of the important work FMSB does to build trust and confidence for market participants in the fairness and effectiveness of wholesale markets.
+We continue to be very supportive of the important work FMSB does with market participants towards the goal of building trust and confidence in the fairness and effectiveness of wholesale markets.